-In 2016, two awards were offered by the European Microscopy Society (EMS) and sponsored by JEOL Europe, one for the life sciences, the other for the materials sciences (both including respective instrumental and methodological developments).
+In 2020, two awards were offered by the European Microscopy Society (EMS) and sponsored by JEOL Europe, one for the life sciences, the other for the materials sciences (both including respective instrumental and methodological developments).
 The value of each prize was € 3,000.
-The winners of the award were announced at the European Microscopy Congress (EMC) in Lyon, France.
+The winners of the award were announced at the virtual EMS General Assembly on August 27, 2020.

 Candidates for the prize are nominated by: an EMS member microscopy society, a group of scientists headed by an EMS member, an individual EMS member or an ECMA member.